Justintlai/slate/source/index.html.md

 --------- | ----------- | ------------
-page | set the page number to retrieve | optional (default to 1) limit | set the size of the page limit | optional (default to 15)
+page | set the page number to retrieve | optional (default to 1) limit | set the size of the page limit | optional (default to 15) user_id | the user id that is to be filtered by | optional category_id | the category id that is to be filtered by  | optional description | the description that is to be filtered by | optional max_price | filter by the maximum price amount | optional min_price | filter by the minimum price amount | optional

 ### SCOPES